joseph-code-EDA/sprint-3/personal-site-design.md

 <br>
 Aimed at a mobile device market - priority will be around touch-centric navigation.<br>
 <br>
-In order to realize this, the design must be:
+In order to realize this, the design must be :
 - Balanced
 - Accessible
 - Responsive